nCino (NASDAQ:NCNO) Issues Q1 2023 Earnings Guidance

 nCino (NASDAQ:NCNO – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.080-$-0.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.030.
 The company issued revenue guidance of $91 million-$92 million, compared to the consensus revenue estimate of $75.89 million.nCino also updated its FY 2023 guidance to $-0.320-$-0.310 EPS.

-nCino (NASDAQ:NCNO – Get Rating) last released its quarterly earnings results on Thursday, March 31st.
-The company reported ($0.17) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.01).
-The business had revenue of $74.96 million for the quarter, compared to the consensus estimate of $69.31 million. nCino had a negative net margin of 18.06% and a negative return on equity of 11.43%.
-The business’s quarterly revenue was up 32.5% on a year-over-year basis.
-During the same period last year, the firm posted ($0.11) EPS.
-As a group, equities research analysts forecast that nCino will post -0.59 earnings per share for the current year.
+nCino (NASDAQ:NCNO – Get Rating) last announced its quarterly earnings results on Thursday, March 31st.
+The company reported ($0.17) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
+The firm had revenue of $74.96 million for the quarter, compared to the consensus estimate of $69.31 million. nCino had a negative return on equity of 11.43% and a negative net margin of 18.06%.
+The company’s revenue for the quarter was up 32.5% compared to the same quarter last year.
+During the same period in the prior year, the business earned ($0.11) earnings per share.
+Equities research analysts expect that nCino will post -0.59 earnings per share for the current fiscal year.

-In other nCino news, VP Jeanette Sellers sold 13,566 shares of nCino stock in a transaction that occurred on Tuesday, April 12th.
-The shares were sold at an average price of $42.76, for a total transaction of $580,082.16.
-Following the transaction, the vice president now directly owns 27,940 shares in the company, valued at approximately $1,194,714.40.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Pierre Naude sold 9,749 shares of nCino stock in a transaction that occurred on Wednesday, April 6th.
-The stock was sold at an average price of $43.63, for a total transaction of $425,348.87.
+In related news, insider Joshua L. Glover sold 1,663 shares of the stock in a transaction on Wednesday, April 6th.
+The shares were sold at an average price of $43.63, for a total transaction of $72,556.69.
+Following the transaction, the insider now directly owns 228,255 shares of the company’s stock, valued at $9,958,765.65.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Jeffrey W. Lunsford sold 60,000 shares of the stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $42.38, for a total transaction of $2,542,800.00.
+Following the transaction, the director now directly owns 183,404 shares in the company, valued at $7,772,661.52.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 87,487 shares of company stock worth $3,730,255.
-35.40% of the stock is currently owned by company insiders.
+Over the last quarter, insiders have sold 87,487 shares of company stock valued at $3,730,255.
+35.40% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Norges Bank purchased a new position in nCino during the 4th quarter worth approximately $9,838,000.
-BlackRock Inc. grew its position in nCino by 0.8% during the 4th quarter.
-BlackRock Inc. now owns 4,227,466 shares of the company’s stock worth $231,919,000 after purchasing an additional 35,304 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in shares of nCino by 41.9% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 908,509 shares of the company’s stock valued at $49,841,000 after buying an additional 268,139 shares during the period.
-Allstate Corp boosted its stake in shares of nCino by 12.7% during the 4th quarter.
-Allstate Corp now owns 9,536 shares of the company’s stock valued at $523,000 after buying an additional 1,075 shares during the period.
-Finally, Amalgamated Bank boosted its stake in shares of nCino by 17.0% during the 4th quarter.
-Amalgamated Bank now owns 11,868 shares of the company’s stock valued at $651,000 after buying an additional 1,724 shares during the period.
+Several institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. lifted its stake in shares of nCino by 0.8% in the fourth quarter.
+BlackRock Inc. now owns 4,227,466 shares of the company’s stock valued at $231,919,000 after buying an additional 35,304 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its stake in shares of nCino by 41.9% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 908,509 shares of the company’s stock valued at $49,841,000 after buying an additional 268,139 shares in the last quarter.
+State Street Corp lifted its position in shares of nCino by 23.3% during the fourth quarter.
+State Street Corp now owns 826,200 shares of the company’s stock valued at $45,325,000 after purchasing an additional 155,884 shares in the last quarter.
+Morgan Stanley lifted its position in shares of nCino by 102.8% during the second quarter.
+Morgan Stanley now owns 439,153 shares of the company’s stock valued at $26,313,000 after purchasing an additional 222,582 shares in the last quarter.
+Finally, Norges Bank purchased a new position in nCino during the fourth quarter worth about $9,838,000.

 nCino, Inc, a software-as-a-service company, provides cloud-based software applications to financial institutions in the United States and internationally.
 Its nCino Bank Operating System, a tenant cloud platform, which digitizes, automates, and streamlines complex processes and workflow; and utilizes data analytics and artificial intelligence and machine learning (AI/ML) to enable banks and credit unions to onboard new clients, make loans and manage the entire loan life cycle, open deposit and other accounts, and manage regulatory compliance.